 Perhaps the main benefit of storing knowledge for the future is preventing the need to recreate knowledge.
 If you do something successfully once but do not document how, you may need to recreate your methods from scratch the next time you want to perform the same task.
 This can cost your company valuable time and money.
 If you’ve simply recorded the information, though, it will be ready to use again whenever you need it.

 Enabling a Successful Knowledge Management Program

 While knowledge management can shape company culture, research suggests that culture can also shape the implementation of knowledge management within an organization.
-Not only does culture shape how employees interact and share information, it can also influence who shares and who hoards information.
+Not only does culture shape how employees interact and share information, but it can also influence who shares and who hoards information.
 This could ultimately play a role in the success or failure of a knowledge management program.
 Some cultures might create more resistance, while other cultures might embrace a new knowledge management system.

-Leadership and contributions
+Leadership and Contributions

 Implementing knowledge management requires a strong leader to direct the process.
 As with any major organizational change, someone needs to lead the change, plan the rollout, and guide employees through the process.